 About the Authors

-Dozens of essays on women gathering were submitted to Publish Her!
-More than 20 have been selected and will be announced throughout the month of June.
+Hundreds of essays on women gathering were submitted to Publish Her!
+Twenty-five have been selected and will be announced throughout the coming month.
 Follow @publishherpress on Instagram and Facebook to learn about the authors.
-They will be added to this announcement as they continue to be revealed.

 “The First Wednesday Morning” by Amanda Kennedy